Sebastian-Garcia/LEANTumDatasetCollection/README.md

 Make sure you have the pyrealsense2, cv2, and numpy libraries installed on the device you are connecting the camera to for streaming and collecting data.
 Also make sure that the dependencies for these are also installed, the terminal will notify you of which ones might be missing.

-These can be installed with the following commands:
+These can be installed with the following commands, and note that the version numbers need not be as specific (most recent versions will work):

 pip install pyrealsense2
+(Version=2.53.1.4623)

 pip install opencv-python
+(Version=4.5.5.64)

 pip install numpy
+(Version=1.22.3)
 **File Structure: **

 Place the ThreadStream.py file in the directory (folder) where you would like to save your data to.
 Create an rgb subfolder, and depth subfolder.

-Your file structure before beginning recording should look something like this:
+Your file structure (in the src directory) before beginning recording should look something like this:

-datasetName/ -

-      - rgb/

-      - depth/
+src/ -
       - ThreadStream.py

 **Setting Parameters:**